show-karma/op-grants-council/content/programs/_index.md

 ## Grant Programs

-The Optimism Grants Council offers various grant programs designed to support different types of projects and teams.
+The Optimism Grants offers various grant programs designed to support different types of projects and teams.
 Each program has specific requirements and focus areas.

 ### Available Programs